JoshuaUrrutia/tacc-reproducible-automation-2023/docs/03-abaco.rst

              $ACTOR_ID

-Additionally, you will be able to see the new notification using the `notifications` endpoint:
+And you can see all your notification using the ``notifications`` endpoint:
 ::
   tapis notifications list